Cheryl Turpin Wants to Help Make Virginia Blue Again

 **SA:** After November, a lot of Republicans around the country have been feeling emboldened by what they’re calling their “mandate.”
 What kinds of legislation has the Virginia GOP passed, or pursued lately, that are of concern to you?

-CT: I think it's the attack on women, the continuing attack on women.
+**CT:** I think it’s the attack on women, the continuing attack on women.
 A moment that precipitated my action into politics is when they closed Hillcrest Clinic in Norfolk in April 2013.
 Thousands of women had health care pulled from them simply because the doors were too narrow.
-The facility didn't meet the brand-new requirements that [the Virginia General Assembly] put in place.
-[In 2011, Virginia passed unreasonable licensing standards, otherwise known as TRAP laws, for abortion clinics that led to the Norfolk clinic's closure.
-Those laws were rolled back in 2015 by the Virginia Board of Health.]
+The facility didn’t meet the brand-new requirements that put in place.
+(3) that led to the Norfolk clinic’s closure.
+(4).]
 These attacks continue not only on women but on all types of social groups within the commonwealth.

 **SA:** How do you plan to combat them?

 **CT:** One at a time.
 Just be a voice of compromise; what I’ve done all my life is to compromise.
 To reach creative solutions to these problems.
 Reach out across the aisle.
 Shake hands.
 Do what we can to make change occur.

 _Sufiya Abdur-Rahman is a writer who works as a writing teacher and writing specialist at Bowie State University._